 Glass top stoves are an attractive addition to the kitchen.
 Unlike regular coil type stove tops, the glass top stove will require some disassembly when a heating element becomes faulty.
 Although this may seem like a difficult task, it really is not.
-Replacing a heating element in a glass top stove can be accomplished by the appliance owner within 30 minutes.
+Replacing the stove heating element in a glass top stove can be done in about 30 minutes.

+If you're tackling this project for the first time, taking pictures with your phone or digital camera of each step during the heating element removal process may be helpful when you begin to install the new element.
 Unplug the power cord of the stove from the electrical wall outlet.
 Open the oven door and look for retaining screws under the front lip of the main top.
-Remove the retaining screws with a Phillips screwdriver.
-Close the oven door after removing the retaining screws.
+Remove the retaining screws with a Phillips screwdriver, and close the oven door after removing the retaining screws.

 Grab the top corner of the glass top with your fingers and slide the glass top toward you 1 foot.
 Locate the connection for the ground wire and wiring harness strain relief directly under the rear control console.
 Use a Phillips screwdriver to remove the screws that secure the ground wire and the strain relief strap.